AI in Education: Separating Fact from Fiction

 Want to see how this is helping students with different needs?
 Read our article on How AI Supports Students with Disabilities.

-At its core, AI is just a tool.
-And like any tool—from the calculator to the internet—its value depends on the person using it.
-SuperKnowva is designed to bridge the gap between the raw power of technology and the messy, beautiful reality of the classroom.
+AI is a tool.
+Like any tool, from the calculator to the internet, its value depends on the person using it.
+SuperKnowva connects technology with the practical needs of the classroom.

 The future isn't a battle between humans and machines.
 It’s a partnership.
 When we stop fearing the tech and start using it to clear the path, there's no limit to what we can learn.